butfirstchai.com

 A tray of cooled granola with dried fruits and seeds.

-Bake for 25 to 30 minutes or until golden brown, remove from oven and let it cool in the pan.
-Don't fret the granola texture will be soft until it cools down completely.
+Bake for 25 to 30 minutes or until golden brown, remove from the oven and let it cool in the pan.
+Don't fret, the granola texture will be soft until it cools down completely.
 Lastly, stir in your favourite dried fruits and or seeds.

 Enjoy your Tahini Granola by adding fresh ingredients just before serving.
 Sprinkle a handful of sliced strawberries, banana slices, or a handful of fresh blueberries on top.
 The burst of fruity freshness not only adds vibrant colour but also complements the nutty and sweet notes of this granola.